jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 116 Membership of Tribunal
 (1) The Tribunal comprises the following members appointed by the Minister:
+  (a) a chairperson and 1 or more deputy chairpersons; and (b) at least 5 social workers to enable the Tribunal to be constituted; and (c) at least 1 layperson.
-  (a) a chairperson and a deputy chairperson (who must each be a barrister or solicitor of the High Court of not less than 7 years’ practice, whether or not the person holds or has held judicial office); and
+(2) A person referred to in subsection (1)﻿(a) must be a barrister or solicitor of the High Court of not less than 7 years’ practice, whether or not the person holds or has held judicial office.
-  (b) 5 social workers (not being social workers whose registration or practising certificate is suspended); and (c) at least 1 layperson.
+(3) A person referred to in subsection (1)﻿(b) must not be a person whose registration or practising certificate is suspended.
-(2) A member of the Board is not eligible to be a member of the Tribunal.
+(4) A member of the Board is not eligible to be a member of the Tribunal.

 ### 117 Suitability of certain people to be appointed
-In considering the suitability of any person to be appointed to the Tribunal under section 116(1)﻿(b), the Minister must— (a) have regard not only to the person’s qualifications but also to his or her knowledge and experience of matters likely to come before the Tribunal; and
+In considering the suitability of any person to be appointed to the Tribunal under section 116(1)﻿(b), the Minister must— (a) have regard not only to the person’s qualifications but also to the person’s knowledge and experience of matters likely to come before the Tribunal; and
   (b)
   (c) have regard to the need to ensure that the Tribunal has—
     (i) enough people who represent Māori; and
-    (ii) enough people who represent different ethnic and cultural groups in New Zealand.
+    (ii) enough people who represent various ethnic and cultural groups in New Zealand.

 ### 118 Removal of members
-(1) The Minister must remove a person from the Tribunal if— (a) he or she is adjudged bankrupt under the Insolvency Act 2006; or (b) 5 years has elapsed since the date on which he or she was appointed to the Tribunal; or (c) he or she gives the Minister written notice asking to be removed from the Tribunal.
+(1) The Minister must remove a person from the Tribunal if— (a) the person is adjudged bankrupt under the Insolvency Act 2006; or (b) 5 years has elapsed since the date on which the person was appointed to the Tribunal; or (c) the person gives the Minister written notice asking to be removed from the Tribunal.
-(2) The Minister may remove a person from the Tribunal if the chairperson recommends the person’s removal— (a) because the person is unable to perform his or her duties adequately; or (b) for neglect of duty or misconduct, proved to the chairperson's satisfaction.
+(2) The Minister may remove a person from the Tribunal if the chairperson recommends the person’s removal— (a) because the person is unable to perform the person’s duties adequately; or (b) for neglect of duty or misconduct, proved to the chairperson's satisfaction.
 (3) A person may not be removed from the Tribunal under paragraph (b) or paragraph (c) of subsection (1) until any hearings in respect of which that person was appointed to the Tribunal have concluded.
 (4) No person is entitled to compensation for removal from the Tribunal.